danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 During the project's inaugural 6 months, offering management and design conducted ethnographic field research at 5 breast imaging institutions with 22 total participants. <!-- *Our goal was to embed ourselves within the problem space in order to identify an opportunity that would both differentiate us competitively and solve a concrete user need.* -->

+These were our key observations:

-### 1. Radiologists have to cram in mammograms in between other tasks
+### 1. Radiologists have to cram mammograms in between other tasks

-Radiologists performed tasks far beyond screening mammograms, such as diagnostic imaging (for patients who come in with known issues) and biopsy procedures.
+Radiologists performed tasks far beyond screening mammograms, particularly diagnostic imaging (for patients who come in with known issues) and biopsy procedures.

 <figure>
   <img src="../assets/img/ca-breast/radtimeline.svg" />